Skip to main content

 metadata

-Metadata · object
+Metadata · object | null

 Free-form JSON object for partner-side bookkeeping.
 Capped at 50 keys / 500-char values per key.